ianmcburnie/a11y-first-workshop/README.md

 1. Add `<title>Meta - A11Y First Workshop</title>` to head
 1. Test page with screen reader, notice title is now announces

-#### Notes

-We have introduced 4 key pieces of 'meta' data:
+We have introduced 3 key pieces of 'meta' data:

 * Language attribute
     * Language attribute ensures correct pronunciation, amongst other things.
 See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#meaning-doc-lang-id">WCAG 3.1.1</a>
-* Charset
-    * Not strictly WCAG related (or maybe it is?), but to display an HTML page correctly, a web browser must know which character set (character encoding) to use.
 * Viewport Scale
     * Viewport meta must ensure pinch-to-zoom is **not** disabled.
 See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-scale">WCAG 1.4.4</a> and <a href="https://ebay.gitbooks.io/mindpatterns/content/antipatterns/disabling_pinch-to-zoom.html">MIND Anti-Pattern: Disabling Pinch-to-Zoom</a>.
     * Valid use cases for disabling pinch to zoom are mapping applications and video games